 Since starting his career as an actor, Wolfgang Weber has had many roles including the children’s comedy web series Big Baby.
 Alongside acting, Wolfgang is also working as an aerial cinematographer on productions such as Devious Nanny and Cynthia, which also sees him playing the parts of Officer Blake and Jordan respectively.
 Catching up with Wolfgang recently, he tells us about life before acting, film festivals and working on Big Baby.

-What did you do before you got into acting?
+What did you do before you got into acting and how did you get into this career professionally?

 What do you think you’d be doing now if you weren’t an actor?